microprediction/microprediction/README.md

  - Indirectly benefit from [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from Github of uncertain quality, and not just Python.
  - Sip pina coladas while the accuracy magically improves over time.

-You can do this too, if you wish.
+*You can do this too, if you wish*.
 My company funds the platform because algorithms that help solve your problem might also help solve mine.
 The marginal cost of their doing so is tiny.
 On the flip side you can:
   - Contribute predictive intelligence, win beer money (see [competitions](https://www.microprediction.com/competitions)) and then trash talk people in our slack channel.
 About $50,000 a year helps along the scientific objectives.
   - Automatically benchmark your work or find unexpected [uses](https://www.microprediction.org/browse_streams.html) to include in your next paper.
 You just need to know [how to predict them](https://www.microprediction.com/make-predictions), which amounts to modifying a Python script (or R or Julia) and running it.